 * After April 2021, the 5% allowance only applies if the end-client is a small company.

 IT contracts and working practices

-In order to escape the IR35 rules, you must make sure that both your contracts show that you are a ‘self employed’ contractor, rather than merely a ‘disguised employee’ of the client.
+To escape the IR35 rules, make sure that both your contracts demonstrate that you are a ‘self-employed’ contractor, rather than merely a ‘disguised employee’ of your client.

-Naturally, you must also ensure that the terms of the contracts reflect the true reality of your contract working practices.
+Naturally, the terms of the contracts must also reflect the true reality of your contract working practices.

 IR35 Contract Review Tips

-- You should make sure that an expert reviews your contract before you sign it.
-It will be very difficult to amend a contract once you have started work.
+- Make sure that an employment status expert reviews your contract before you sign it.
+It is notoriously difficult to amend a contract has commenced.

-- The IR35 rules apply to individual contracts, rather than a person.
+- The IR35 rules apply to individual contracts, rather than an individual.
 A contractor may have one contract which is caught by IR35, and others which are not.

 - You can also have your past contracts reviewed to see if HMRC can claim back taxes from you by virtue of your previous contracts falling within the IR35 rules.

-- The Dragonfly case shows how, more than ever, you must ensure that the terms contained in your contracts actually match the reality of your working situation.
+- The Dragonfly case demonstrates why the terms contained in your contracts actually match the reality of your working situation.

-- If you have several contract renewals, it is worth having your contract reviewed even if you don’t change client, to ensure that the terms of the contracts still reflect your working practices.
+- If you have several contract renewals, have your contract reviewed even if you don’t change client, to ensure that the terms of the contracts still reflect your current working practices.